What is the Market Cap to GDP Ratio?

-This is consistent with the interpretation of the Buffett Indicator, which makes sense, since it’s essentially the same ratio, for an entire country instead of for just one company.
+This is consistent with the interpretation of the Buffett Indicator, which makes sense since it’s essentially the same ratio, but for an entire country instead of for just one company.

 Shortcomings of the Buffett Indicator

-While the Buffett Indicator a great high-level metric, a price/sale ratio is also fairly crude.
-It doesn’t take into account the profitability of businesses, only their top line revenue figure, which can be misleading.
+While the Buffett Indicator is a great high-level metric, a price/sale ratio is also fairly crude.
+It doesn’t take into account the profitability of businesses, only their top-line revenue figure, which can be misleading.

-Additionally, the ratio has been trending higher over a long period of time (about the last 30 years) and therefore many investors question what a reasonable average ratio should be.
-While the average is 75%, and many believe being over 100% indicates the market is overvalued, other believe the “new normal” is closer to 100%.
+Additionally, the ratio has been trending higher over a long period of time (about the last 30 years) and therefore, many investors question what a reasonable average ratio should be.
+While the average is 75%, and many believe being over 100% indicates the market is overvalued, others believe the “new normal” is closer to 100%.